ADVERTISEMENT

 17 Sep 2019

 Nick Carter filed a restraining order against brother Aaron, after the Backstreet Boys star alleged he threatened to kill his pregnant wife and unborn child.
 The order stated that the troubled singer must stay 100 feet away from Nick, his wife, children and other family members.
-Confirming the order against him on Twitter, Aaron Carter wrote: "So my brother just got a a restraining order against me.
+Confirming the order against him on Twitter, Aaron Carter wrote: "So my brother just got a restraining order against me.
 And I was just served lol."

 17 Sep 2017